Yiming-Miao/Calorie-Predictor/README.md

 * I, the patient, who have health problem and avoid to eat high calorie foods, need to know the energy of foods before taking them.

 # MVP
-- 1. web or app
+-  web or app which accept input images
-- 2. a model that can recognize foods images
+-  a model that can recognize foods images
-- 3. a calorie table of each foods
+-  a calorie table of each foods